gcflames5/splitwise-java/README.md

 ***Get Categories***

-`getCategories()` can be used to fetch the categories in Splitwise.
+`getCategories()` can be used to fetch the categories in splitwise.Splitwise.
 It returns a JSON string containing all the categories.

 ```$xslt